jimmiebtlr/coding-breakout/README.md

   - This is implemented as a url param, meaning a user can share search results
 - Includes basic seed data
 - Includes new product form
+- Linting.
+This increases in value over time

 Future